davidmroth/SqliteSession/README.md

 ```

-Finally, import the session class:
+Finally, in your main CherryPy Server Class, import the SQLite session class:

 ```
 from server.db.session import SqliteSession